-Multi-model · Copilot Mastery Pro+ ~10 min read Choose your engine
+Multi-model · Copilot Mastery Pro+ ~10 min Interactive

 Using Grok in Copilot Studio.

 Copilot Studio isn't locked to one AI brain anymore.
-Alongside OpenAI and Anthropic models, you can now build your agents on xAI's Grok 4.1 Fast — Microsoft announced it in early 2026 as part of its multi-model strategy.
-The headline isn't "Grok is here"; it's that choosing the model is now part of designing the agent.
-Here's how to make that choice well.
+Alongside OpenAI and Anthropic models, you can now build agents on xAI's Grok 4.1 Fast, added in preview as part of Microsoft's multi-model strategy.
+The headline isn't "Grok is here" — it's that choosing the model is now part of designing the agent.
+This lesson is about making that choice well.

 The mental shift

-Grok in Copilot Studio (this lesson)A model choice for agents you build, under Microsoft governance
+Grok in Copilot Studio (this lesson)A model choice for agents you build — runs under Microsoft's governance

-Grok Office add-in (Word/Excel/PPT)A third-party xAI add-in; content goes to xAI
+Grok Office add-in (Word/Excel/PPT)A third-party xAI add-in — content goes to xAI directly

 Match the model to the agent's job